bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 **DO NOT contact me for support, bugs, etc...**

-This is my *personal* and highly customized Pi-Star dashboard, and related binaries, forked from F1RMB, which was forked from MW0MWZ's original code.
+This is my *personal* and highly customized Pi-Star dashboard, and related binaries, forked from F1RMB, which was forked from Andy, MW0MWZ's original code.
 I offer ZERO support.
 This is here for your hacking and enjoyment, and you're fully on your own.
+Use at your own risk, and DO NOT ask me for support.

-**If you ask me for support, I will ignore you; and possibly mock you on [my website](https://w0chp.net) for not following very simple instructions.**
+Nor should you file/report any bugs etc. on any officlal Pi-Star medium...this is not Andy's code!!!

 ## Features and enhancements (not an exhaustive list)